Reviews of my books and other work are posted on the “News” page.

 - As Audiobook version, narrated by Steven Menasche, via Audible of Amazon

-In translation, the book has appeared in the following countries: in Dutch, with Atlas Contact (order via Natuur & Boek); in German, with DTV; in Italian, with Bollati Boringhieri; in Japanese, with Hiyakawa; in French, with Flammarion (March 2015); and in Chinese, with the Shanghai Guo Yue Cultural and Creative Company (publication date t.b.a.).
+In translation, the book has appeared in the following countries: in Dutch, with Atlas Contact; in German, with DTV; in Italian, with Bollati Boringhieri; in Japanese, with Hiyakawa (and a Manga version even!); in French, with Flammarion; in Chinese, with the Shanghai Guo Yue Cultural and Creative Company; and in Greek, with University of Crete Press.

 The Loom of Life (2008)